 There are several combinations of backfill materials and retained soils that could be applicable for the proposed structure's basement walls.
-However, the conditions can be well-represented by assuming the retained soil consists of a material with an angle of internal friction of 30 degrees and a dry unit weight of 20 kN/m3.
+However, the conditions can be well-represented by assuming the retained soil consists of a material with an angle of internal friction of 30 degrees and a dry unit weight of 20 kN/m.

 The foundation wall is anticipated to be provided with a perimeter drainage system; therefore, the retained soils should be considered drained.
-For the undrained conditions, the applicable effective unit weight of the retained soil can be designed with13 kN/m3.
+For the undrained conditions, the applicable effective unit weight of the retained soil can be designed with13 kN/m.
 A hydrostatic pressure should be added to the total static earth pressure when calculating the effective unit weight.
-The total earth pressure (P{AE}) includes both the static earth pressure component (P_o) and the seismic component (ΔP{AE}).
+The total earth pressure ( $P{AE}$ ) includes both the static earth pressure component ( $P_o$ ) and the seismic component ( $\Delta P{AE}$ ).